awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Where* the inn
 *Questions* Why, How

 Offhandedly mentions that the naval investigator said he was close to finishing his business and heading home.
-Wants the party to pay for the stay of the previous adventuring party, who seemed to have cleaned out their rooms and left overnight.
+Wants the party to pay for the stay of the previous guild members, who seemed to have cleaned out their rooms and left overnight.

 ## Sanzir - journal recovery
 *Where* the inn
 *Questions* Who, Why, How
 *NOTE* only use this if the party is stalled

-She has an encoded journal the military investigator had hidden in his room.
+Sanzir finds an encoded journal the military investigator had hidden in his room.
 Deciphering it (Investigation: 15) gives the description of Lysandre as the runaway naval member.

 ## Wailing Reaper Stakeout
 *Where* the forests outside of town